Public sector banks in India: Emergence of public sector banks

 The Central Government entered the banking business with the nationalization of the Imperial Bank of India in 1955.
 A 60% stake was taken by the Reserve Bank of India and the new bank was named State Bank of India.
 The seven other state banks became subsidiaries of the new bank in 1959 when the State Bank of India (Subsidiary Banks) Act, 1959 was passed by the Union government.

 The next major government intervention in banking took place on 19 July 1969 when the Indira government nationalised an additional 14 major banks.
 The total deposits in the banks nationalised in 1969 amounted to 50 crores.
 This move increased the presence of nationalised banks in India, with 84% of the total branches coming under government control.

 Before the economic liberalisation

-The share of the bank sector controlled by public banks continued to grow through the 1980s, and by 1991 public sector banks accounted for 90% of the banking sector.
-A year later, in March, 1992, public sector banks operated 60,646 branches across India, with deposits totaling ₹1,10,000 crore.
-Most of these banks were profitable, with only one out of the 21 public sector banks reporting a loss.
+The share of the bank sector held by the public banks continued to grow through the 1980s, and by 1991 public sector banks accounted for 90% of the banking sector.
+A year later, in March, 1992, the combined total of branches held by public sector banks was 60,646 across India, and deposits accounted for ₹1,10,000 crore.
+The majority of these banks was profitable, with only one out of the 21 public sector banks reporting a loss.